juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 3. **Saving and Serializing** - The `save` function determines [the markup stored](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) in post content.
 4. **Frontend Rendering** - When the post is viewed, WordPress parses the saved markup and [renders it accordingly](https://developer.wordpress.org/block-editor/getting-started/fundamentals/static-dynamic-rendering/):
    - **Static Blocks**: These store their output directly in post content, meaning no additional processing in the server is needed when the post is displayed.
-   - **Dynamic Blocks**: These rely on server-side rendering, where the content is generated each time the post is requested, typically via a PHP `render_callback` function.
+   - **Dynamic Blocks**: These rely on server-side rendering, where the content is generated each time the post is requested, typically via a PHP `render_callback` function (or a `render.php` file).

 ## Code Splitting